What makes a complex a virtual resolution?

 \section{Introduction}

-In a famous paper, Buchsbaum and Eisenbud presented two criteria completely determines whether or not a chain complex is exact over a Noetherian ring \cite{be}.
-This was done without examining the homology of the complex.
+In a famous paper, Buchsbaum and Eisenbud present two criteria that completely determine whether or not a chain complex is exact over a Noetherian ring \cite{be}.
+This is done without examining the homology of the complex.
 These criteria are useful in investigating a module by examining the minimal free resolution.

+In turn, these criteria can be used to study the geometry of projective space.
 Coherent sheaves over projective space correspond to finitely generated graded modules over a standard-graded polynomial ring.
 Properties of this module and the sheaf associated to the graded module such as degree, dimension, and Hilbert polynomial, are encoded in the minimal free resolution of the graded module.
-Below is the main theorem from \cite{be}.